shescitech/TIFR_Mask_Efficiency/Arduino/README.md

 2. Start Arduino application and open Preferences window.
 3. Enter https://arduino.esp8266.com/stable/package_esp8266com_index.json into Additional Board Manager URLs field.
 4. Open Boards Manager from Tools > Board menu and search for esp8266.
-5. Ther will be one by ESP8266 community.
+5. There will be one by ESP8266 community.
 Select the latest version from the drop-down box and click install button.

 ## Using the code